 Pretty much every gravy recipe starts out with browning meat.
-This Cheesy Chorizo Gravy is no different.
+This cheesy chorizo sausage gravy is no different.
 If you are using Chorizo sausages in casings, simply cut open the casing and push the meat out.
-While cooking the meat you want to develop some browning on it because that will yield more flavor.
+While cooking the meat in a large skillet you want to develop some browning on it because that will yield more flavor.
 Once it has sufficiently browned, remove the meat with a slotted spoon so you can start making the roux.

 As the meat cooks, it releases fat drippings.
-You need a 1/4 cup of this to mix with flour to serve as the base of your gravy (the roux).
+You need a ¼ cup of this to combine with flour to serve as the base of your gravy (the roux).
 Drippings mixed with flour are no different than creating a basic brown gravy.
-If you ever don't get enough fat you can add butter or oil to make up the difference.
+If you ever don't get enough rendered fat you can additional fat like butter or olive oil to make up the difference.

 Adding milk to your gravy is what turns it into a sauce.
 Do this slowly to ensure it blends smoothly into the roux.
 Initially, the gravy will be thin and runny from the milk, but as you continue to cook it the sauce will thicken up.
 If it is ever too runny, just cook it longer.
 If it gets too thick, add a few splashes of milk to thin it slightly.

 The best way to enjoy gravy is over freshly made Flaky Buttermilk Biscuits.
-Sure, you can buy them from the store, but if you want a real sense of accomplishment, check out my recipe and make biscuits from scratch!
+Sure, you can buy them from the store, but if you want a real sense of accomplishment, make some scratch biscuits!

 Any respectable individual makes their gravy in a proper cast iron skillet.
 If you don't have one, a saute pan will suffice, but somewhere in the distance you'll likely hear a grandmother crying.